blakemerryman/blakemerryman.github.io/_posts/2014-12-23-youtube-view-counter.md

 ## Now For Some Math:

-{% highlight %}
+{% highlight swift %}
-oldCounterBandwidth = ( 4 Bytes / view ) * ( 4 billion views / day ) = 16 GB / day *
+oldCounterBandwidth = ( 4 Bytes / view ) * ( 4 billion views / day ) = 16 GB / day
-newCounterBandwidth = ( 8 Bytes / view ) * ( 4 billion views / day ) = 32 GB / day *
+newCounterBandwidth = ( 8 Bytes / view ) * ( 4 billion views / day ) = 32 GB / day
 {% endhighlight %}

-** Note: Final values were converted from Bytes to GigaBytes for clarity.*
+*Note: Final values were converted from Bytes to GigaBytes for clarity.*

-By converting to 64-bit integers to store the view counters, they are doubling their bandwidth from 16 GB per day to 32 GB per day.... **just to load the view counter**.
+By converting to 64-bit integers to store the view counters, they are doubling their bandwidth from 16 GB per day to 32 GB per day.... **just to load view counters**.
 Keep in mind that the daily view stat I found is from January 2012.